 Tank Maintenance

 As mentioned before, threadfin rainbows are relatively sensitive to imperfect water conditions.
-If you are a new hobbyist, then other rainbowfish, like the larger Boesemani rainbowfish (Melanotaenia boesemani), might be more suitable.
+If you are a new hobbyist, then other rainbowfish, like the larger Boesemani rainbowfish (Melanotaenia boesemani), is more suitable.

 To keep your threadfin rainbow happy and healthy, it’s recommended to do 25% water changes every week or every other week depending on the bioload; the aquarium filter media should also be cleaned at least once a month.

 The required maintenance for a threadfin rainbowfish aquarium will vary greatly depending on the tank size and number of plants.
 More plants mean that more nutrients are naturally used and exported.
-In some cases, additional fertilizers might be necessary to keep up with nutrient demand.
+In some cases, additional fertilizers is necessary to keep up with nutrient demand.

 Substrate

-These freshwater fish can be kept on either a sand or gravel substrate, though sand is preferred in most cases.
+These freshwater fish is kept on either a sand or gravel substrate, though sand is preferred.
 This is because their long fins can get caught in gravel, which could lead to infection.
 However, a fully healthy fish should be able to avoid this from happening.

 A key decision to make when choosing a substrate for threadfin rainbows is color.
 A darker substrate can encourage these fish to show their best bright colors.